woct0rdho/triton-windows/README.md

 ```
 * Open an issue and paste the results

-If it shows `PermissionError: [WinError 5] failed to start trace (0x00000005)`, then you need to make sure to run it as administrator
+If it shows `PermissionError: [WinError 5] failed to start trace (0x00000005)`, then you need to make sure to run it as administrator.
+(Triton and other usual Python code do not need the administrator privilege. dlltracer needs it.)

 If it shows `Failed \Device\...\cuda_utils.pyd`, please also:
 * Find `cuda_utils.pyd` at this location